THIS ARTICLE INCLUDES A FREE PRINTABLE

 Not all feedback is created equal.
 For feedback to be constructive, it must also be specific and user-friendly.

 It’s common to give vague or general praise when trying to protect our child’s feelings.
-But phrases like “Good job” or “You’re so smart” aren’t actually helpful at home (or in the classroom).
+But phrases like 'Good job' or 'You’re so smart' aren’t helpful at home (or in the classroom).